OpenNMS-Archives/ca-soi-connector/README.md

 ```

 As noted above, parameters for the last event associated with the alarm as mapped to fields of the form `mdr_alert_parm_$name` making it possible to use policies to transform these.
-For example, can can transform the parameter named 'attrib3' to 'userAttribute3' with the following:
+For example, we can transform the parameter named 'attrib3' to 'userAttribute3' with the following:

 ```xml
 <Field conditional='mdr_alert_parm_attrib3' output='userAttribute3' format='{0}' input='mdr_alert_parm_attrib3'/>